Saptak625/chem-node-charts/README.md

 # chem-node-charts
-This project creates a png file picture of the graph of the different ways that a chemical equation can be solved.
+This project creates a png picture of the graph of the different ways that a chemical equation can be solved.
 Main method in ChemicalEquationNodeChart.java.
 You will also have to replace the file name in the NodeGraph.java where you will save the graph.png.